 Rottnest Island is a haven from the hustle and bustle of daily life.
 There are no private cars on Rottnest, but you can easily explore the island on foot.

 Investigate the spectacular Wadjemup Walk Trail to discover the island’s natural beauty and rich history.
-Each section (45 kilometres) provides a unique walking experience.
+Spread across 45 kilometres, each section provides a unique walking experience.

 Choose pedal power